 Departments are therefore required to provide detailed financial information separately on receipt and payment estimates for all public entities falling within its governing framework.
-This information is compulsory, to drive accountability, forms part of the budget reform agenda and should be presented in Table B.7, in the Annexure to Estimates of Provincial Revenue & Expenditure.
+This information is compulsory, to drive accountability, forms part of the budget reform agenda and should be presented in Table B.7, in the Annexure to the EPRE.